We are finding out how people’s lives have been during the coronavirus pandemic.

 Phase 1 October 2020 to February 2021

-Phase 2 is now complete and we would again like to thank everyone who took part.
-Phase 3 will begin in mid-June but we will not be recruiting anyone new to this phase of the study as researchers will only be interviewing those who took part in phases 1 and 2.
+We did not recruit anyone new to this phase of the study as researchers only interviewed those who took part in phases 1 and 2.

 Why is the study being done?